473105/Pb-and-J-Relay/README.md

 ### Simple Mode
 Simple mode is for the automated workflow.

-The main action is in the Jellyfin tab:
+The main action is in the User History Transfer tab:

 ```text
 Automated Full Migration